 - (1) The President Pro Tempore shall be an ex-officio voting member of all standing committees and any subcommittees that may be established and shall not be included in the number of committee members herein provided.
-However, the President Pro Tempore shall not be an ex-officio Member of the Committee on Ethics and Official Conduct. - (2) The Majority Leader and the Minority Leader shall each be an ex-officio member of the Committee on Appropriations and shall not be included in the number of members of the committee provided herein. - (3) The Majority Leader shall serve as Chair of the Committee on Rules and Executive Nominations and the Minority Leader shall serve as the Minority Chair. - (c) Committees' function between sessions.--Standing committees shall exist and function both during and between sessions.
+However, the President Pro Tempore shall not be an ex-officio Member of the Committee on Ethics and Official Conduct. - (2) The Majority Leader and the Minority Leader shall each be an ex-officio member of the Committee on Appropriations and shall not be included in the number of members of the committee provided herein. - (3) The Majority Leader shall serve as Chair of the Committee on Rules and Executive Nominations and the Minority Leader shall serve as the Minority Chair. - (4) During a roll call vote, ex-officio members shall be called immediately before calling the Chair of a committee or subcommittee, whose name shall be called last. - (c) Committees' function between sessions.--Standing committees shall exist and function both during and between sessions.
 Such power shall not extend beyond November 30th of any even-numbered year. - (d) Powers and responsibilities.--Standing committees are authorized: - (1) To maintain a continuous review of the work of the Commonwealth agencies concerned with their subject areas and the performance of the functions of government within each such subject area, and for this purpose to request reports from time to time, in such form as the standing committee shall designate, concerning the operation of any Commonwealth agency and presenting any proposal or recommendation such agency may have with regard to existing laws or proposed legislation in its subject area.
-The standing committee is authorized to require public officials and employees and private individuals to appear before the standing committee for the purpose of submitting information to it. - (2) In order to carry out its duties, each standing committee is empowered with the right and authority to inspect and investigate the books, records, papers, documents, data, operation and physical plant of any public agency in this Commonwealth.

-(3) In order to carry out its duties, each standing committee may issue subpoenas, subpoenas duces tecum and other necessary process to compel the attendance of witnesses and the production of any books, letters or other documentary evidence desired by the committee.
+The standing committee is authorized to require public officials and employees and private individuals to appear before the standing committee for the purpose of submitting information to it. - (2) In order to carry out its duties, each standing committee is empowered with the right and authority to inspect and investigate the books, records, papers, documents, data, operation and physical plant of any public agency in this Commonwealth. - (3) In order to carry out its duties, each standing committee or special committee appointed under Rule 5(a)(2) may issue subpoenas, subpoenas duces tecum and other necessary process to compel the attendance of witnesses and the production of any books, letters or other documentary evidence desired by the committee.
 The chair may administer oaths and affirmations in the manner prescribed by law to witnesses who shall appear before the committee to testify.